In This Article

 Derivatives

-Fees are very competitive on BitMEX.
+BitMEX‘s fees are very competitive, and their fee schedule is very detailed and elaborate.
 In fact, most users will find them almost negligible relative to the chunky profits to be made if you’re a savvy operator.

-The taker fees start at 0.075% and decrease as your 30-day trading volume increases, the highest volume traders only get charged 0.025% on trades.
-Makers get a rebate of 0.01% on each trade.
+The taker fees start at 0.075% and decrease as your 30-day trading volume increases; the highest volume traders only get charged 0.0175% on trades.
+Makers get a rebate the higher the trader volume goes.

-It is also important to consider the funding rate on perpetual swap contracts, which is a variable fee (or rebate) which is designed to keep the contract price in line with the underlying asset.
-This can be positive or negative depending on whether you have taken a long or short position, as well as whether the contract price is above or below the spot price of the underlying asset.
+It is also important to consider the funding rate on perpetual swap contracts, a variable fee (or rebate) designed to keep the contract price in line with the underlying asset.
+This can be positive or negative depending on whether you have taken a long or short position and whether the contract price is above or below the spot price of the underlying asset.

 Spot Trading

-Spot trading fees begin at 0.1% for both maker and taker orders, which is highly competitive.
-These fees decrease for users with higher trading volumes and can reach as low as 0.03% for taker orders and 0.00% for maker orders, for traders in the highest volume bracket.
+Spot trading fees begin at 0.075% for takers and -0.025% for makers, which is highly competitive.
+These fees decrease for users with higher trading volumes and can reach as low as 0.03% for taker orders and 0.00% for maker orders for traders in the highest volume bracket.

 Fees can be reduced further for BMEX token stakers, depending on the quantity of BMEX staked.